crispyDyne/ngDemo/README.md

 ### Generate structure component

-Generate a componente named "structure".
+Generate a component named "structure".
 This will be the base of our app where we will display other components. \
 `ng generate component structure`

-This will create a "structure" folder in the src/app folder, and the files requred for the componet.
-The component has also been imported into the app.moduel.ts file.
+This will create a "structure" folder in the src/app folder, and the files required for the component.
+The component has also been imported into the app.module.ts file.

 Set the structure component as the starting point of our app, by placing its selector in the `app.component.html`